THE IMPORTANCE OF CRIME CONVERGENCE IN TACKLING ENVIRONMENTAL/WILDLIFE CRIME

 For years professionals like fmr.
 U.S. Diplomat and national security expert David Luna, Dr. Rod Schoonover, Prof. Louise Shelley, Dr. Daan P. van Uhm and Dr. Odean Serrano were pioneers in researching Convergence and the nexus of environmental crimes with other serious crimes and global threats.

 Yet, while the concept of convergence within “traditional” organized crime activities has long been established, a persistent and extensive gap regarding environmental crimes and its convergence with other serious crimes remains (OECD 2018; Nellemann et al., 2018).

-- Multiple Environmental Crime Convergence involves the same traffickers/networks engaging in wildlife crime plus the trafficking of other natural resources, such as illegal logging, illegal mining, and illegal fishing.
+- Multiple Environmental Crime Convergence involves the same traffickers/networks engaging in wildlife crime plus other environmental crimes such as illegal logging, illegal mining, and illegal fishing.

 - Transnational Network Convergence describes the overlap of transnational organized criminal networks and their activities.
 Network convergence is multileveled, as these criminal networks have intentionally created a variety of regional, interregional, and transnational points of connection to strengthen their criminal activities.

 WHY IS CONVERGENCE IMPORTANT IN THE FIGHT AGAINST ENVIRONMENTAL CRIME?